c3-ldml/docusaurus/docs/ai/human-escalation/handover-reference/genesys-cloud-guest-chat.md

 By default, two versions of the application are provided:

 ??? info "Standalone"
-    AI Copilot will be available as a standalone application via the following link: {! _includes/ai-copilot/url-pattern.md !}
+    AI Copilot will be available as a standalone application via the following link: <UrlPattern />

 ??? info "Embedded"
     By default, you can use the embedded version of the AI Copilot workspace, but it will overlap part of the screen with the conversation.
 To place the workspace to the right of the chat with the conversation, follow these steps: